mariolfh/mario.cu/README.md

-# my-website
+# Mario's World

-This is my personal website.
-An attempt of having internet presence@
+This is my personal website, developed in SvelteKit!